Mumbai weather update: City to see heavy to very heavy rainfall today, says IMD

 🌊 भरती - रात्री - १०:३१ वाजता - ३.४३ मीटर…

-After light rainfall over the last two to three days, the intensity picked up since Wednesday evening, with more showers in the island city compared to the suburbs.
+Following modest rainfall over the previous two to three days, the intensity increased since Wednesday evening, with more showers on the island metropolis than in the suburbs.

-In Maharashtra, the IMD said that the Wardha and Nagpur districts will see intense spells of rainfall.
-"Thunderstorms accompanied by lightning and light to moderate rainfall are very likely to occur at isolated places over Yavatmal, Amravati, Nagpur, Bhandara, Gondia, Chandrapur, Washim, Wardha, and Gadchiroli district of Vidarbha," IMD predicted.